pulumi/foundational-training/module-16-advance-cicd/exercises/README.md

 ## Module 16 - Advanced CI/CD - **Exercise 1**

-### 🎯 Goal - Exercise 1

-Set up your GitHub project with Pulumi ESC to authenticate using Dynamic Credentials with an AWS OIDC configuration.
+**🎯 Goal**: Set up your GitHub project with Pulumi ESC to authenticate using Dynamic Credentials with an AWS OIDC configuration.

-### 🎬 Steps - Exercise 1
+**🎬 Steps**:

 1. Clone the Module 08 solution to your machine.
 2. Add a GitHub Action secret to store your Pulumi access token as `PULUMI_ACCESS_TOKEN`